alexcasalboni/ssm-cache-python/README.md

 ## Decorator utility

-The retry logic shown above can be simplified with the decorator method provided by each `SSMParameter` object.
+The retry logic shown above can be simplified with the decorator method provided by each `SSMParameter` and `SSMParameterGroup` object.

-The `@param.refresh_on_error` decorator will intercept errors (or a specific `error_class`, if given), refresh the parameters values, and attempt to re-call the decorated function.
+The `@refresh_on_error` decorator will intercept errors (or a specific `error_class`, if given), refresh the parameters values, and attempt to re-call the decorated function.
 Optionally, you can provide a `callback` argument to implement your own logic (in the example below, to create a new db client with the new password).

 ```python
 from ssm_cache import SSMParameter